May 11

 Saint Ignatius of Laconi,

-You who lived a life of humility, simplicity, and compassion advocating tirelessly for the poor and sick, intercede for us today.
+You lived a life of humility, simplicity, and compassion while advocating tirelessly for the poor and sick, please intercede for us today.

-Help us, dear St. Ignatius, to follow your example of selflessness and devotion, to see Christ in the faces of those in need, and to serve them with love and compassion.
+Help us to follow your example of selflessness and devotion, seeing Christ in the faces of those in need, and serving them with love and compassion.

 Guide us in our journey of faith and teach us to trust in Divine Providence, knowing that God’s love and care are always with us.

-May be inspired by your life of holiness and virtue, and that through our actions, others may come to know and love God more deeply.
+May be inspired by your life of holiness and virtue so that through our actions, others may come to know and love God more deeply.

 Saint Ignatius of Laconi, pray for us.
 Amen.